HIV Testing in the United States

 • Rapid Tests: Whole blood finger prick or venipuncture; plasma; oral fluid sample collected depending on complexity of rapid test and individual administering test.
 Results: approximately 10 minutes.
 If test is negative, no further testing is needed.
 If positive, test must be confirmed with a more specific test through conventional method.
 Some rapid tests have been granted CLIA waivers which allow them to be used outside traditional laboratories.

-• Self Tests: There are two approved self (or home) tests, one of which is performed with a finger prick finger with a lancet, placing drops of blood on treated card, and mailed to lab for testing.
-An identification number on the card is used when phoning for results; counseling and referral available by phone.
+• Self and Home Tests: There is one FDA approved self-test, which is a rapid oral fluid test.
+Results: approximately 20 minutes.
+The second FDA test is collected at home and performed with a finger prick with a lancet, placing two drops of blood on a treated card, and mailing to a lab for testing.
+An identification number on the card is used when phoning for results; counseling and referral are available by phone.
 Results: in approximately three days.
-The other is a rapid oral fluid test for home use.
-Results: approximately 20 minutes.
-Both home tests may be purchased from drug stores and online.
-Self-testing may help address some barriers to HIV testing, including barriers resulting from the COVID-19 pandemic that may make some people more hesitant to access in person health services.
+Self or home testing may help address some barriers to HIV testing that may make some people more hesitant to access in person health services.

 • Urine Test: Urine sample collected by health care provider; tested at lab.
 Results: a few days to two weeks.